learn-co-curriculum/react-hooks-redux-quote-lab/README.md

 upvoting quotes, and downvoting quotes as well.
 Check out the test specs for how to build these.

+If you need help updating state in your reducer without mutating state, check out the [Redux docs][redux immutable updates] for some helpful patterns.

 ### Quotes Actions

 Build out several actions as specified in the tests that build Action Creators